Benchmarking Unlearning for Vision Transformers: Appendix

 \subsubsection{Do Vision Transformers Memorize the Same Way as CNNs?}

-As memorization plays a key role in unlearning, this step is critical.
-For ResNet-18/CIFAR-10 and both VTs for both datasets, the training configuration is detailed in Table \ref{tab:train_config_est} (Appendix \ref{app:memest}).
-For ResNet-50/CIFAR-100, scores were already pre-computed \cite{feldmanest}.
+As memorization plays a key role in unlearning, we first examine whether VTs exhibit memorization patterns similar to those observed in CNNs.
+For ResNet-18 on CIFAR-10 and both VT architectures on CIFAR-10/CIFAR-100, we compute memorization scores using the training configuration in Table \ref{tab:train_config_est}.
+For ResNet-50 on CIFAR-100, we use the precomputed scores from \citet{feldmanest}.

-Figures \ref{fig:memorization_cifar100} (and \ref{fig:memorization_cifar10} present the memorization distributions across different architectures for CIFAR-100 (CIFAR-10).
-In all cases we see similarly skewed distributions, consistent with the ``long-tail'' discovery in \cite{feldmanest}.
+Figures \ref{fig:memorization_hist_both} present the memorization distributions across different architectures for CIFAR-100 and CIFAR-10.
+In all cases, we see similarly skewed distributions, consistent with the ``long-tail'' discovery in \cite{feldmanest}.
 For CIFAR-100, in particular, both VTs closely align with ResNet-50.
 Hence, despite architectural differences between VTs and CNNs, their memorization patterns remain fundamentally similar, especially for more complex tasks.
-This provides a foundation for studying unlearning a la RUM in VTs.
+This provides a foundation for studying unlearning à la RUM in VTs.

 For CIFAR-100, we observe that both VTs closely align with ResNet-50 in terms of memorization.
 However, on CIFAR-10, VTs exhibit slightly lower memorization compared to ResNet-18.
-This can be attributed to the fact that pre-trained VTs benefit from a stronger ability to capture global contextual information, which reduces their reliance on memorizing training examples when adapting to simpler tasks.
+This can be attributed to the fact that pretrained VTs benefit from a stronger ability to capture global contextual information, which reduces their reliance on memorizing training examples when adapting to simpler tasks.
 This advantage, however, does not extend to more challenging tasks like CIFAR-100.